helium/HIP/0129-carrier-beta-default-opt-in.md

 ## Summary

-This Helium Improvement Proposal introduces the concept of a “Beta Carrier” and proposes that all MOBILE Wi-Fi Hotspots be opted in to service Beta Carrier subscribers by default, with the option to opt out at any time by the Hotspot operator.
+This Helium Improvement Proposal introduces the concept of a "Beta Carrier" and proposes that all MOBILE Wi-Fi Hotspots be opted in, by default, to service Beta Carrier subscribers, with the option to opt out at any time by the Hotspot operator.
+This HIP specifically reverses the restriction placed on Hotspot firmware manufacturers requiring that unrewarded traffic must be intentionally enabled by Hotspot operators.

 ## Motivation